webplatform/docs/dom/PointerEvent/pointercancel/index.md

 * A mapping for a device's monitor changes while contacts are active.
 For example, the user changes the position of a screen in a two screen configuration.
 * The desktop is locked or the user logged off.
 * The number of simultaneous contacts exceeds the number that the device can support.
 For example, if a device supports only two contact points, if the user has two fingers on a surface, and then touches it with a third finger, this event is raised.
+|Notes=When the pointercancel event is raised for a pointer, the app won’t receive any other events for that pointer, including pointerup .
+The app should perform any necessary cleanup as required for the pointer.
+For example, if the app maintains a pointer list, the app should remove the pointer from the list.

+You shouldn't treat this event like an pointerup event.
+When a pointer is removed, the app should cancel any ongoing work.
+The following example shows how you might handle pointer events if the target is a button:

 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification